b-yond-infinite-network/amaze-us/README.md

 - you can choose whichever language and framework you think is most appropriate, we may have challenged you to choose one in particular, but you're a free human!
 Do what make most sense to you.

-- don't be scared to experiment a bit, just let us know it's something knew for you, we'll be more generous with our assessment
+- don't be scared to experiment a bit, just let us know it's something new for you, we'll be more generous with our assessment

 - show off, we're here for that!